Have a question about East Side Story? Send it to us at email@example.com and we may add it to the FAQ!

 You seem to be having a lot of fun!
 How can I get involved in improv?

 Most of our cast learned improv from local theaters Unexpected Productions and Jet City Improv.
 Both offer excellent classes from beginner to advanced, and we highly recommend them.
-East Side Story is also doing long-term planning to bring additional improv education opportunities to the east side, to complement the great work those theaters do.
+The awesome team over at ComedySportz Seattle also has improv classes.
+East Side Story is doing long-term planning to bring additional improv education opportunities to the east side, to complement the great work those theaters do.